|Nutrition Facts (per serving)|

 It was not until the late 1960s that a marketing director for the company importing Galliano "discovered" the drink.
 George Bednar created a surfer-themed ad campaign with the tagline "Harvey Wallbanger is the name, and I can be made!"
 By the time the disco era began, the drink was on everyone's lips.
 The 70s may have been the cocktail's glory days, but little gems like the Harvey Wallbanger are unforgettable.

 How Strong Is the Harvey Wallbanger?

 You can make a few adjustments to the recipe and pour more vodka or less orange juice if you like, though there's a balance to the recipe as written.
-If you pour according to the recipe, the Harvey Wallbanger has an alcohol content around 12% ABV (24 proof), which makes it about the same strength as a robust wine.
+If you pour according to the recipe, the Harvey Wallbanger has an alcohol content of around 12 percent ABV (24 proof), which makes it about the same strength as a robust wine.